Navigating Mandatory Arrest Laws in Colorado Family Disturbance Cases

 You and your partner get into an argument.
-Things get heated.
-They get loud.
-Tough words are exchanged.
-When the police knock on your door though, it surprises both of you.
+Things get heated, voices are raised, and in a moment of frustration, a glass gets smashed or a door gets slammed.
+When the police knock on your door, it catches both of you completely off guard.

 Colorado Criminal Attorney Kimberly Diego Knows What Constitutes Domestic Violence in Our State